alphagov/datagovuk_find/README.md

 Then the deployment needs to be [approved](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments).

-## Developing against production elasticsearch
+## Developing against production opensearch

 Grab the full URL (including HTTP Basic username and password) from the paas.
 You can do this with `cf env find-data-beta`.

-Open up an SSH tunnel to allow access to the elasticsearch instance:
+Open up an SSH tunnel to allow access to the opensearch instance:
 ```
 cf ssh -N -L <es-port>:<es-host>:<es-port> find-data-beta
 ```